Ruby Sia

 Ruby F. Sia (1884 – 1955) was a Chinese educator.
-She was the first Chinese individual graduate of Cornell College in Iowa, United States, a member of the class of 1910.
+She was the first Chinese graduate of Cornell College in Iowa, United States, a member of the class of 1910.

 Early life and education

 Sia was born in Foochow (Fuzhou), the daughter of Sia Heng-To, a Methodist minister and educator.
 Her uncle, Sia Sek Ong, was also a Methodist minister and educator.
 She first traveled to North America in 1900, and graduated from Methodist Church-affiliated Cornell College in 1910, and was the school's first Chinese graduate.
 Cornell awarded her an honorary master's degree in 1918, and an honorary doctorate in 1936.
 She took courses Baltimore Women's College in 1911 and 1912, and at Teachers' College, Columbia University during her visit to the United States in 1920 and 1921.

 While in the United States, she was associate editor of The Chinese Students' Monthly. and a contributor to the World's Chinese Students' Journal.
 Her cousin Mabel Sia was also educated in Iowa.